techmehedi/csc47300-team-96bulls/README_PROJECT.md

    - This enables storing practice sessions and progress in Supabase.
 5. In Supabase Authentication settings:
    - Enable Email/Password sign in.
+   - **Configure redirect URLs** (important for email confirmation):
+     - Go to Authentication → URL Configuration
+     - Add your redirect URLs to "Redirect URLs" list:
+       - For local development: `http://127.0.0.1:5500/**` and `http://localhost:5500/**`
+       - For production: Your production domain URL
+     - This allows Supabase to redirect users back to your app after email confirmation
 6. Session persistence is handled automatically - users stay logged in across page navigations.

 Notes: